scala/scala-lang/_posts/2026-09-03-release-notes-3.9.md

 Writing `//> using slothAgent` instead of `//> using sloth` rewrites each class as it is loaded rather than patching the classpath up front, which is the more practical choice when running tests.

 The same options are available on the Scala runner, as `--sloth` and `--sloth-agent`.
-Either way the feature is experimental, so it has to be unlocked with `--power`:
+In both cases the feature is experimental, so it has to be unlocked with `--power`:

 ```bash
 scala --power run Main.scala --sloth